 Individuals who demonstrate integrity, strong ethical character, intelligence, the capacity for vision and leadership, and potential for humane and effective participation in the world community.
 A candidate's academic record, while not of primary importance, is considered together with those extracurricular activities which reflect both initiative and a commitment to the candidate's particular area of interest.

 Interested students should attend the Watson Fellowship information session each fall and spring.
-The Graduate Fellowships Committee reviews applications and invites up to 15 applicants for a 15-minute interview.
+The Graduate Fellowships and Scholarships Committee reviews applications and invites up to 15 applicants for a 15-minute interview.
 Those are held in mid-October to select four seniors to be nominated to the Watson Foundation.
 The nominations and four applications go to the Watson Foundation in early November.
 A representative of the Watson Foundation will meet with the four nominees on campus for an hour long, one-on-one interview in December or January.
-Details may be found on the Watson campus procedures document (PDF), including a Watson proposal template (DOC).
+Details may be found on the Watson application instructions on Handshake including a Watson proposal template (DOC).

 Applicants (at this first stage of the process) need to have one letter of reference from a faculty member.
 Please have your recommender use the questions in the Davidson recommendations form (DOC) as guidance.
 They should put their recommendation into a Word document with the student's name in the file name and email Watson Fellowship proposals to email@example.com with the student's name in the email subject line.